 “Antarctic sea ice shows no sign of summer retreat, and the current winter's peak extent is well above average.
 The sea-dominated Southern Hemisphere is certainly warming more slowly than the land-dominated Northern Hemisphere, but it has still been warming.
 If warming is supposed to be “global,” shouldn't sea ice retreat at both ends of the world?” he said.

 The Associated Press spoke to experts in the area who described how scientists have “long predicted that Antarctica would not respond as quickly to global warming as other places.”
-AP reported that “Mark Serreze, director of the snow and ice data center, says computer models have long predicted that Antarctica would not respond as quickly to global warming as other places.
+AP reported that “Mark Serreze, director of the snow and ice data center, said computer models have long predicted that Antarctica would not respond as quickly to global warming as other places.
 Since 1960, the Arctic has warmed the most of the world's regions, and Antarctica has warmed the least, according to NASA data.”

-In an article on “the perils of confirmation bias,” published for the Global Warming Policy Foundation (a group firmly opposed to policies that counteract climate change), Ridley suggests that “governments should fund groups that intend to explore alternative hypotheses about the likely future of climate as well as those that explore the dangerous man-made climate change prediction.”
-He concludes that “Only then will that theory be properly tested.”
+In an article on “the perils of confirmation bias,” published for the Global Warming Policy Foundation (a group firmly opposed to policies that counteract climate change), Ridley suggested that “governments should fund groups that intend to explore alternative hypotheses about the likely future of climate as well as those that explore the dangerous man-made climate change prediction.”
+He concluded that “Only then will that theory be properly tested.”

-Ridley also compares climate science to a “cult,” pointing to scientists who hold the theory that global warming may worsen malaria by increasing the range of mosquitos.
+Ridley also compared climate science to a “cult,” pointing to scientists who hold the theory that global warming may worsen malaria by increasing the range of mosquitos.
 He has previously compared those who accept climate change to conspiracy theorists in an article at the Wall Street Journal.